 When the glue is dry enough in 20-30 minutes, flip over the wood flag design and begin staining your project.
 Wipe off any excess stain with a paper towel or rag.
 The stain underneath the paint works great if you’re planning to use this on a door or porch, patio or deck outside.

 5. Tape off a square block

 Now you’ll tape off some surface area for the stars block.
 Start by taping vertically at 11 inches from the left top.
-You’ll stop horizontally at paint stick 7.
+You’ll stop horizontally at paint stick seven.

 6. Paint stripes for your flag design

-Start by painting blue the square box we created with tape in step five.
+Start by painting the square box (created with tape in step five) blue.
 Next, start painting red horizontal stripes.
 Paint the first, topmost stick, then paint every other one.
 Just tape off each as you go to stay in the lines.
 When you’re done painting red, you’ll paint white horizontal stripes, taping off each area as you go.

 7. Create stars

 Using a pencil, put dot marks where you will create the stars.
 We took a bit of creative license here because we could not fit in all the stars that a typical flag has.
 We rotated between rows of five stars vertically then four.